 The cell is a Latin word which refers to a small room.
 It was first discovered in the year 1665 by the English philosopher and architect named Robert Hooke.
-Later in the year 1839, two German Scientist, Matthias Schleiden and Theodor Schwann proposed the cell theory.
+Later in the year 1839, two German Scientists, Matthias Schleiden and Theodor Schwann proposed the cell theory.
 According to this theory:

 - Every living organism is composed of one or more cells.